Skip to main content

 Review of early engagement and drafting of the Precinct Plan

-The Plan will be developed by Council’s multidisciplinary team of experts with consideration of the early engagement findings.
+The Plan was developed by Council’s multidisciplinary team of experts with consideration of the early engagement findings.

 • Timeline item 4 - incomplete